Skip to content

 The View action allows users to examine the details of a specific schedule without making changes.

-2. An inline panel expands below the selected schedule with two tabs: Schedule Details and Resource Details
+2. An inline panel expands below the selected schedule, showing the schedule's configuration and the list of assigned resources.

 • Name — Resource name